 The unprecedented theatrical event King Kong had its world premiere at Melbourne’s Regent Theater in 2013.
 The show’s “leading man,” weighing in at 2,000 pounds and operated by a flawlessly integrated team of artists and technicians, is arguably the most technologically advanced puppet in the world.
-Ten years in the making, this thrilling and timeless story will debut on Broadway in the fall of 2018, with a new book by Olivier and Tony Award winner Jack Thorne (Harry Potter and the Cursed Child), direction and choreography by Olivier winner Drew McOnie (In the Heights), and an electrifying score by Eddie Perfect (Beetlejuice, the upcoming musical) and Marius de Vries (La La Land).
+Ten years in the making, this thrilling and timeless story is now on Broadway, with a new book by Olivier and Tony Award winner Jack Thorne (Harry Potter and the Cursed Child), direction and choreography by Olivier winner Drew McOnie (In the Heights), and an electrifying score by Eddie Perfect (Beetlejuice The Musical) and Marius de Vries (La La Land).

-In addition to their groundbreaking work in puppetry and animatronics, Global Creatures is currently mounting two critically acclaimed musical adaptations of beloved Australian films.
-Based on the Baz Luhrmann movie, Strictly Ballroom the Musical premiered in 2014 at the Sydney Lyric Theatre and is currently running on the West End.
-Meanwhile, following a sold-out 2017 run at Sydney’s Roslyn Packer Theatre, Muriel’s Wedding the Musical will return to the Australian stage in July 2019.
+In addition to their groundbreaking work in puppetry and animatronics, Global Creatures mounted, or is in the process of mounting, two critically acclaimed musical adaptations of beloved Australian films.
+Based on the Baz Luhrmann movie, Strictly Ballroom the Musical premiered in 2014 at the Sydney Lyric Theatre and just ended its triumphant run on the West End.
+Following a sold-out 2017 run at Sydney’s Roslyn Packer Theatre, Muriel’s Wedding the Musical will return to the Australian stage this July.

-In 2016, Global Creatures announced plans for a Broadway-bound adaptation of Baz Luhrmann’s revolutionary film Moulin Rouge!
-Directed by Tony nominee Alex Timbers (Bloody Bloody Andrew Jackson, Peter and the Starcatcher), with a book by Oscar® nominee John Logan (Gladiator), this hotly anticipated new musical had its critically acclaimed world premiere at Boston’s Emerson Colonial Theatre in July of this year.
+In 2016, Global Creatures announced plans for a stage adaptation of Baz Luhrmann’s revolutionary film Moulin Rouge!
+Directed by Tony nominee Alex Timbers (Bloody Bloody Andrew Jackson, Peter and the Starcatcher), with a book by Oscar® nominee John Logan (Gladiator), this hotly anticipated new musical had its critically acclaimed world premiere at Boston’s Emerson Colonial Theatre last July.
+Broadway previews will begin June 28, 2019.

 Gerry Ryan, OAM